uclahs-cds/package-moPepGen/docs/vignette.md

     --source SNV
 ```

 The `--source` argument is used to specify the type of variants (*e.g.*, SNP, SNV, INDEL) parsed.
-The source names are used in later processing steps, and are required by all moPepGen parsers.
+The source names are used in later post-processing steps, and are required by all moPepGen parsers.

 ### Fusion